roflmuffin/CounterStrikeSharp/README.md

 As a result, there are a few key philosophies and trade-offs that drive the project.
 - Only 64 bit is supported.
   - .NET only supports x64 on Linux; CSGO previously only supported 32 bit servers, but CS2 supports 64 bit on Linux.
-- Most dedicated servers are hosted on Linux, and there are no real plans to support Windows.
+- Supporting both platforms is a lot of work for 1 person, so there are no real plans to support Windows.
-- The scripting runtime will only support C#/.NET at this time, but there is no reason it cannot be extended in the future to support other languages by utilising the native bindings created by this plugin (in JS, Rust or Go for example).

 ## Install
 Development builds are currently available through GitHub actions, you can download the latest build from [there](https://github.com/roflmuffin/CounterStrikeSharp/actions/workflows/cmake-single-platform.yml).